Bay Street Dental Associates FAQs

 Is sleep dentistry safe?

 As with any medicine, anesthesia and sedation medicines come with risks.
 However, with proper precautions, sleep dentistry is quite safe.
 Your dentist will discuss any risks related to your medication with you in advance of the procedure.

 How do I prepare for my sleep dentistry appointment?

-Your dentist will give you detailed instructions for how to prepare for your appointment well in advance.
-In the mean time, read through our Appointment Preparation page!
+Your dentist will give you detailed instructions on how to prepare for your appointment well in advance.
+In the meantime, read through our Appointment Preparation page!

-What are the qualification of the Bay Street Dental Associates team?
+What are the qualifications of the Bay Street Dental Associates team?

 Why should I choose Bay Street Dental Associates?

-The team at our beautiful, state-of-the-art Toronto dental practice are highly trained, experienced professionals.
-It's our mission to make sure your dental procedure is as comfortable and stress-free as possible.
-We've built our practice around a philosophy of exceptional patient care and the highest standard of practice.
+The team at our Toronto dental practice strives to help your dental procedure be as comfortable and stress-free as possible.
+We've built our practice around a philosophy of patient-focused care.